CharafeddineMechalikh/PureEdgeSim/README.md

 Then the mobile devices will change their location according to the model in use.
 *   The support for devices heterogeneity:

-The user can define heterogenous edge device, Fog servers, and Cloud Data Centers in the corresponding `.xml` files.
+The user can define heterogenous Edge device, Fog servers, and Cloud Data Centers in the corresponding `.xml` files.

-He will decide wether and edge device is mobile or not, wether it is battery-powered or not ( and the size of its battery),
+He will decide wether and Edge device is mobile or not, wether it is battery-powered or not ( and the size of its battery),

 and how much computing capacity it has.